-The key sensitivity is that student lesson revenue would need to grow by less than 3% (2021: fall by 7%) before the CGU would be impaired, with all other assumptions remaining constant.
+The key sensitivity is that student lesson revenue would need to grow by less than 3% (2022: grow by less than 3%) before the CGU would be impaired, with all other assumptions remaining constant.

 Management believes that other reasonable changes in the key assumptions on which the recoverable amount is based would not cause the cash generating unit's carrying amount to exceed its recoverable amount.